Anne Boleyn: Struggle for a son

-After her coronation, Anne settled into a quiet routine at the king's favourite residence, Greenwich Palace, to prepare for the birth of her baby.
-The child was born slightly prematurely on 7 September 1533 between three and four in the afternoon.
-Anne gave birth to a girl, who was christened Elizabeth, probably in honour of either or both Anne's mother Elizabeth Howard and Henry's mother, Elizabeth of York.
-But the birth of a girl was a heavy blow to her parents, who had confidently expected a boy.
+After her coronation, Anne settled into a quiet routine at the King's favourite residence, Greenwich Palace, to prepare for the birth of her baby.
+Anne's first attempt to produce an heir was seemingly described by historians as "a shapeless mass of flesh".
+This caused Anne's detractors, such as imperial ambassador Eustace Chapuys, to accuse her of witchcraft.
+These accusations were quickly discounted due to lack of evidence.
+The actual child was a girl, born slightly prematurely on 7 September 1533.
+She was christened Elizabeth, probably in honour of either Anne's mother Elizabeth Howard or Henry's mother Elizabeth of York, or both.
+The birth of a girl was a heavy blow to her parents, who had confidently expected a boy.
 All but one of the royal physicians and astrologers had predicted a son and the French king had been asked to stand as his godfather.
 Now the prepared letters announcing the birth of a prince had an s hastily added to them to read princes[s] and the traditional jousting tournament for the birth of an heir was cancelled.

-The infant princess was given a splendid christening, but Anne feared that Catherine's daughter, Mary, now stripped of her title of princess and labelled a bastard, posed a threat to Elizabeth's position.
-Henry soothed his wife's fears by separating Mary from her many servants and sending her to Hatfield House, where Elizabeth would live with her own sizeable staff of servants and the country air was thought better for the baby's health.
+The infant princess was given a splendid christening, but Anne feared that Catherine's daughter Mary, now stripped of her title of princess and labelled a bastard, posed a threat to Elizabeth's position.
+Henry soothed his wife's fears by separating Mary from her many servants and sending her to live at Hatfield House, where Elizabeth would also reside with her own sizeable staff of servants as the country air was thought better for the baby's health.
 Anne frequently visited her daughter at Hatfield and other residences.

 The new queen had a larger staff of servants than Catherine.
 There were more than 250 servants to tend to her personal needs, from priests to stable boys, and more than 60 maids-of-honour who served her and accompanied her to social events.
-She also employed several priests who acted as her confessors, chaplains and religious advisers.
+She also employed several priests to act as her confessors, chaplains and religious advisers.
 One of these was Matthew Parker, who became one of the chief architects of Anglican thought during the reign of Anne's daughter, Elizabeth I.